Titus777/com528-shopping-cart-application-/README.md

 ## Admin point of view

+This part shows the admin and user point of view

 | Admin | Action | Response|
 |------|--------|---------|
 | 1 | Admin logs in | Redirects to the admin side of the website |